ruflin/Elastica/README.markdown

  provide a simple way of accessing the elasticsearch functionality.
 Arguments are passed as arrays which are automatically encoded to JSON which makes it possible to also use not implemented features of the request methods.

+## ATTENTION: THIS CLIENT IS STILL IN ALPHA STAGE AND UNDER HEAVY DEVELOPMENT

 Examples
 --------